Phosphorus: What is it?

 - Phosphorus in low levels is necessary for life!

 - Phosphorus is used to grow healthy crops.
 It helps provide a strong and resilient root system, which ultimately helps the plant grow.
-Therefore, producers often add phosphorus to their fields to maintain productive crop yields.
+Therefore, people often put it on the landscape to help fields maintain productive crop yields and for lush lawns.

 - However, high levels of phosphorus can cause problems in our streams, rivers, lakes, and oceans.